silviafuen/socialcard/README.md

-# socialcard
+# Social Card
-Landing page with all my social profiles - @silviafuen
+This is a landing page with links to all places someone can find me on social media - @silviafuen

+Built using:

+- Skeleton Framework
+- Google Fonts
+- Font Awesome Icons
+- Figma for Design Mockups
+- Pinterest for Inspiration